 Designing the Report Layout

-Reports in Reporting Services can include a variety of graphical and style elements.
-A report can span multiple pages, with a header and footer that are repeated on each page; can contain graphical elements such as images and lines; and can have any number of fonts, colors, and styles, which can be static or dynamic.
-Subreports and controls can also be displayed within a report.
+A report can span multiple pages, with a page header and page footer that are repeated on each page.
+A report can contain graphical elements such as images and lines, and it can have multiple fonts, colors, and styles, which can be based on expressions.

 In This Section